PART 1: BYRNES FAMILY

 Almost exactly one year after Joan's death, Peter's world changed abruptly - he suffered a massive heart attack, and was saved only by the prompt action of son Paul, paramedics and medical staff at St. Vincent's Hospital.
 His previous high level of fitness helped him with the slow process of recovery, when he counted every day lived a blessing from God.

-On Thursday, August 11, 2016, Peter was taken to St Vincent's Hospital, Toowoomba and died their two days later.
+On Thursday, August 11, 2016, Peter was taken to St Vincent's Hospital, Toowoomba and died there two days later.

 Above: Peter with wife Joan, January 1997